-When it comes to training in winter it doesn’t take much to get you out the door – after all, you love being out in the elements and you always feel great afterwards.
-But hold fire, because every year I see athletes make the same small errors.
-Get a leap on your winter training by avoiding these 11 common mistakes
+For you, training in winter is easy, right?
+After all, you love being out in the elements and always feel great afterwards.
+But every year I see athletes make the same simple errors, jeopardising their gains.
+Avoid these 11 common mistakes and win this winter

 Mistake #1: You don’t warm the engine

 I’m the first to admit I’m crap at this.
 In fact, I’d struggle to tell you the last time I performed a technically-sound warm up before a run, cycle or circuits session.
 It’s easy to omit in summer when your body temperature is warm right out of bed, but that's not the case now.

 It doesn’t need to be complicated but, like any good car, your engine needs warming.
 All it takes is consciously starting your run or ride at an easy pace, increasing the effort over the first 5-10 minutes.
 If you're doing some circuits or strength training, do some mobility first too.

 Zwift, Peloton, the treamill, gyms and so on - wonderful tools and all good pals of mine offering a tonne of benefits but don’t get too comfortable in that warm, sterile, (and cold-infested in the case of a gym) environment.
 It’s often best to get outdoors because:

 - Fresh air strengthens your immune system

 - The lack of proprioception (natural feel for where your feet are and what they're doing) on a treadmill decreases tendon and ligament strength

 It's best to save indoor training for hard sprints and those days when the weather really exceptionally shocking.

 You can run on the treadmill if it looks like this outside